-The geoprocessing tools you run are logged and saved with your project.
+The geoprocessing tools you run are logged and saved with the project.
 You can view detailed information about each tool that was run and reopen the tool with the same settings you previously used.
-Geoprocessing history will help you be more productive and allow you to better understand the processes that created the data and layers in your project.
+Geoprocessing history will help you be more productive and allow you to better understand the processes that created the data and layers in the project.

 When you run any geoprocessing tool, an entry is added under the Geoprocessing tab in the History pane.
 To access history for geoprocessing tools, on the Analysis ribbon, in the Geoprocessing group, click the History button .

 Each history entry maintains detailed information about the tool, including the following: